mlibrary/design-system-old/packages/icons/README.md

 # University of Michigan Library Icons

-This package includes University of Michigan Library icons and related tools.
+This package includes U-M Library Icons and related tools.

 ## Usage

-The recommended way to use Duet Icons is through our npm package.
+The recommended way to use U-M Library Icons is through our npm package.
 To install, simply run:

 ```
 npm install @umich-lib/icons